Hundreds of thousands lose super insurance cover

 The number of people who have lost insurance coverage under the Government's Protecting your Superannuation (PYS) legislation is now running well into the hundreds of thousands.

-A number of superannuation funds contacts by Money Management have confired that between 15 and 25 per cent of their low-balance or inactive account members has either deliberately or inadvertently failed to opt-in to insurance coverage.
-The dimensions of the problem have been rammed home by confirmation that around 100,000 members of superannuation funds run by Commonwealth Bank subsidiary, Colonial First State were no longer covered by insurance because of the legislation which came into effect on July 1.
+A number of superannuation funds contacted by Money Management have confirmed that between 15 and 25 per cent of their low-balance or inactive account members has either deliberately or inadvertently failed to opt-in to insurance coverage.
+The dimensions of the problem have been rammed home by confirmation that around 100,000 members of superannuation funds run by Commonwealth Bank subsidiary, Colonial First State, were no longer covered by insurance because of the legislation which came into effect on July 1.

 Instead, the committee has recommended only a three month delay - something which the industry claims is not going to be long enough.